 A former war correspondent is forced to confront his tragic past, as he cynically investigates an alleged 'miracle' that might just be the real thing.

-Three years later, Ben is now a cynical journalist who specializes in debunking mysterious phenomenon for ‘Scuttlebutt’; a popular, tabloid magazine run by his long-time friend and colleague, Selina.
+Three years later, Ben is now a jaded journalist who specializes in cynically debunking mysterious phenomenon for ‘Scuttlebutt’; a tabloid magazine-run by his mentor and friend, Selina.

 Field of Dreams

 City of Angels